Chaiwale & Co.

 A thoroughly modern Indian fusion drink and dessert cafe in Old Towne Orange

 While Yemeni (Qamaria, Qahwah & Chapati) and other Middle Eastern cafes (Karak House, Mar7aba) have recently opened across Orange County, we hadn’t seen a local Indian version until we discovered Chaiwale & Co. in Old Towne Orange – and we’re very glad we did.
-On our visit, the small but energetic space was filled with guests indoors and outdoors, hosting a live DJ set playing hip-hop and dance music, and serving a seriously compelling menu of Indian coffees, teas, and desserts, plus a handful of savory items, all at reasonable prices.
+On our first visit, the small but energetic space was filled with guests indoors and outdoors, hosting a live DJ set playing hip-hop and dance music, and serving a seriously compelling menu of Indian coffees, teas, and desserts, plus a handful of savory items, all at reasonable prices.
+We’ve returned several times since, and remained impressed.

 Superficially, Chaiwale & Co.’s drink and dessert collections resemble ones at the aforementioned Middle Eastern cafes: chais (teas) with spices such as cardamom or saffron ($4.50 to $6.50), lattes with pistachio, rose, or lavender flavors ($5.50 to $6.50), milk cakes ($8/slice), cheesecakes ($8/slice), and other small cupcake or donut cakes (under $5).
 The Kulfi Tres Leche cake shown above, garnished with rosehips and pistachios while oozing with sweet milk, is as beautiful and nicely balanced as the nicest cakes at Qamaria.
 But the influences, recipes, and flavors are slightly different: A Rasmalai Cake is topped with a piece of sweet Indian cheese and tons of pistachios, with soft milk cake underneath, while Mango Lassi and Gulab Jamun cheesecakes similarly pay tributes to some of India’s best-known drinks and desserts.
 Three Indian ice creams (pistachio, mango, rose/$5 each) and sweet noodle falooda ($10) are also available.

 Fans of authentic Indian cuisine will find Chaiwale & Co.’s traditional beverage-style Mango Lassi ($6.50) to be nearly yogurt-thick and more tart than sweet, served – unless ordered “to go” – in the sort of solid brass cup one might expect at a nice Indian restaurant.
-Other drinks, such as a Matcha Pistachio Cream Latte ($6 to $6.50) and a Matcha Mango Lassi arrive in glasses showing off their layered ingredients, which when mixed deliver fine to good rather than great flavors.
+Other drinks, such as a Matcha Pistachio Cream Latte ($6 to $7) and a Matcha Mango Lassi arrive in glasses showing off their layered ingredients, which when mixed deliver fine to good rather than great flavors.
 In each case, the matcha’s strength is roughly equivalent to the secondary flavor, but the matcha mango lassi is a little too sour despite its intriguingly dual-toned appearance.
+On a later visit, a double matcha saffron latte ($7.50) led with a perfect balance of saffron and matcha cream top, then revealed a tea base with small clumps of undissolved powder.

-Desserts struck us as the best part of the experience: Almost every one we tried was excellent, including the previously mentioned Kulfi Tres Leche Cake – moist, floral, and milky – and Rasmalai Cake, which perfectly expanded upon one of our favorite Indian desserts with sweet but not too sweet cheese; we also really enjoyed a thoroughly nutty Pistachio Chocolate cookie ($4.29).
+Desserts struck us as the best part of the experience: Almost every one we tried was excellent, including the previously mentioned Kulfi Tres Leche Cake – moist, floral, and milky – and Rasmalai Cake, which perfectly expanded upon one of our favorite Indian desserts with sweet but not too sweet cheese; we also really enjoyed a thoroughly nutty Pistachio Chocolate cookie ($4.29), a sweet carrot halwa-topped Gajrela Cheesecake ($8), and a Knafeh Brownie with a dominant, Dubai-style pistachio knafeh topping.
 The only disappointment was a Dubai Knafeh Donut ($4.80), combining chocolate and pistachios in a great bon bon-like top piece with a semi-dry, bland chocolate cake below; we’d hesitate to call it a “donut,” but admittedly have had worse at Dunkin’.

 Stats